How to Write the Coalition Application Essay 2019-20

 They will need to use all their critical and lateral thinking to ensure that they draft the best possible response to whichever essay prompt they opt for.
 The natural first move for most students will be to just pick a prompt, and go from there.

-But just going straight to answering the prompt is arguably great tactics but bad strategy.
+But just going straight to answering the prompt is arguably a great tactic but bad strategy.
 A better approach is for students to brainstorm and strategise their personal and academic qualities first, and choose their essay prompt from there.

 Why?

-Because fundamentally, all the five essay prompts are asking students to explore variations on the same theme.
+Because fundamentally, all six essay prompts are asking students to explore variations on the same theme.
 Let’s look at a few examples of what we mean.

 A student’s character